Calcium keeps your bones and muscles—including your heart—healthy and strong.

 How much calcium you

-Women who are pregnant or breastfeeding need the same amount of calcium and vitamin D as other women their age.
+Women who are pregnant or breastfeeding need the same amount of calcium as other women their age.

 Calcium is in foods such as milk, cheese, and yogurt.
 Vegetables like broccoli, kale, and Chinese cabbage have calcium.
 You can get calcium if you eat the soft edible bones in canned sardines and canned salmon.
 Foods with added (fortified) calcium include some cereals, juices, soy drinks, and tofu.
 The food label will show how much calcium was added.